Skip to main content

 DESCRIPTION

-• Nonalcoholic steatohepatitis (NASH) is a chronic liver disease causing hepatocellular injury and inflammation due to the accumulation of fat.
+• Nonalcoholic steatohepatitis (NASH), recently renamed metabolic dysfunction-associated steatohepatitis (MASH) is a chronic liver disease causing hepatocellular injury and inflammatio...

 DIAGNOSIS